2006 Zakouma elephant slaughter: Reporting details

 Fay reported that he saw five men at a base camp, who ran when his airplane approached.
-At another time he saw one man on horseback with an automatic weapon, who fired on his airplane.
-"Zakouma elephants are getting massacred right before our eyes.", Fay relayed to reporters.
-"We hadn't been in the air more than two hours when we saw our first carcass.
-It was fresh, maybe just a few weeks old, not far from the park headquarters, and the animal's face had been chopped off, the tusks removed."
+On another occasion, he saw one man on horseback with an automatic weapon, who fired on his airplane.
+"Zakouma elephants are getting massacred right before our eyes ...
+We hadn't been in the air more than two hours when we saw our first carcass.
+It was fresh, maybe just a few weeks old, not far from the park headquarters, and the animal's face had been chopped off, the tusks removed", Fay related to reporters.
 Fay and National Geographic photographer Michael Nichols documented what they found in Ivory Wars, Last Stand in Zakouma.

 History of Zakouma National Park

 Zakouma National Park is located between Sarh and Am Timan, in the southeastern part of Chad.
 Created in 1963, it was Chad's first national park, and has an area of almost 3000 square kilometres.
 It is entirely surrounded by the Bahr Salamat Faunal Reserve.
 Zakouma was neglected during the period of civil conflict, but a restoration programme, supported by the European Union, began in 1989 and is continuing in 2006.

 Elephants within the park have protection from the Chadian government, but the elephants who migrate outside Zakouma to forage in the rainy season, are not subject to the same patrol protection as within the park.
 According to Stephen Sautner of the Wildlife Conservation Society: "All hunting of elephants in Chad is illegal, and the sale of ivory has been banned since 1989, though black-market trade is increasing."